huggingface/blog/deploy-tfserving-kubernetes.md

 - **Deploying the Docker container**: You have various options here.
 The most widely used option is deploying the Docker container on a Kubernetes cluster.
-Kubernetes provides numerous deployment-friendly features (autoscaling, security, for example).
+Kubernetes provides numerous deployment-friendly features (e.g. autoscaling and security).
 You can use a solution like [<u>Minikube</u>](https://minikube.sigs.k8s.io/docs/start/) to manage Kubernetes clusters locally or a serverless solution like [<u>Elastic Kubernetes Service (EKS)</u>](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).